 The Authority's capital assets consisted of public improvements financed with the Series 2012 Note.
-All improvements financed with the Bonds were deemed to have been complete as of June 30, 2016, and the Phase I water improvements have been accepted and conveyed to the Western Virginia Water Authority.
-As of June 30, 2018, the South Peak Boulevard remains an asset of the Authority until it has been accepted and conveyed to the County.
+All improvements financed with the Note were deemed to have been complete as of June 30, 2016, and the Phase I water improvements have been accepted and conveyed to the Western Virginia Water Authority.
+As of June 30, 2019, the South Peak Boulevard and Phase II water improvements remain an asset of the Authority until the improvements have been accepted and conveyed to the appropriate public entity.